NeonDistrict/circle-integration/README.md

 + need to verify notifications via aws docs or else anyone can post in there
 + we will get notifications for refunds and shit that need handling right now they will just park eternally
-+ some payment errors should never be able to happen and should lock an account, not just quarantine it
 + card creation does avs too

 + waiting to hear back on teh 5.54 amount issue on slack from circle
 + waiting to hear back on the expiry validation issue
 + AVS test letters EKLO- all return Y erroneously, circle informed, waiting to hear back

 + need deep logging by uuid
 + logs need to be somehow slow queryable by uuid, maybe we use date stamps to find a region, load that region then slow sweep to find enetires
 + when the server starts if its gets any sns notifications right now i think it just dumps them, it should really be treating them correctly by updating things